 An individual leaving rehab should not rely on willpower alone to resist cravings.
 When one moment of temptation can be enough to derail a recovery that has been months in the making, prescription medications such as Naltrexone or Disulfaram can play a major part in quieting those cravings.

 Cognitive Behavioral Therapy (CBT)

 Where drug and alcohol use is highly pattern-based, as it often is, CBT can be highly effective in helping an individual develop a coping strategy to deal with triggers.
 The individual can recognize the threat of relapse and redirect their energies into another activity that keeps them away from using.

 The advent of the digital era has offered increased tools in the battle against relapsing.
 Many facilities are now offering access to an app that allows individuals to access help from their phone, so no matter where they are they can find recovery support when they need it most.
 These same apps may also be able to direct an individual to their nearest support group meeting.

 For rehab to be truly successful, the individual may need support that continues for some time after the initial experience.
 Group support structures, such as AA meetings or 12-step programs, can give an individual the reinforcement they need to stay clean and sober.
 Having a “sober friend” may be part of this process.

-Breaking an addiction is not a simple process; the cravings, temptations and feelings that surround the experience of dependency are complicated.
+Breaking an addiction is not a simple process; the cravings, temptations, and feelings that surround the experience of dependency are complicated.
 Weeks, months, and even years after an individual leaves rehab, a trigger can bring them to the point of relapse.
 Beating addiction is a lifelong challenge, but it does get easier and there will always be help available for those who require it.
 To understand the complex nature of addiction, both in the physical and mental spheres, it is always useful to speak to someone with expertise who can help you identify your high-risk areas and help you formulate a plan to deal with them.
-Call us at 317-648-2887 to see how Evolve Indy can help you.
+Call us to see how Evolve Indy can help you.